supercodingninja/Portfolio_Discover-Frederick-Thomas/ReadMe.md

     5. I want to scroll or navigate (link) to the corresponding section, and click on the link to the section about their work, I want to see a section with titled images of the developer's applications.
     6. I want to see the developer's first application larger in size, than the others.
     7. I want to be able to click on the images of the applications, and be directed to that deployed application (live url, etc.).
-    8. I want to see a a responsive layout that adapts to my viewport, when I resize the page or view the site on various screens and devices.
+    8. I want to see a a responsive layout that adapts to my viewport, when I resize the page, or view the site on various screens and devices.

 ### As a Potential Employee:
 ###### [Back to Table of Contents](#Table-of-Contents)
-    1. I want the employer view my deployed applications.
+    1. I want the employer view all my deployed applications.
     2. I want the employer to load my portfolio; and navigate with ease, to the appropiate links and sections.
     3. I want to showcase my first work; and highlight my better work below (showing growth, and teamwork on team projects, etc.).
-    4.
-    5.
-    6.
-    7.
-    8.
-    9.
-    10.
+    4. I want my employer to see a responsive layout that adapts to any viewport: when the page is resized, or site can be viewed on various screens, and devices.
+    5. I want the employer to see and remember my name, phot; and how to contact me- and I want to ensure the employer is able to contact me.
+    6. I want my CVV to be able to be viewed.
+    7. I want my contact info to be live; and for the employer to have te ability to email, call, or contact me via various media outlets provided.
+    8. I want to land the job on "HELLO WORLD!"

 ### As a Developer:
 ###### [Back to Table of Contents](#Table-of-Contents)